 Legal Industry Recognition

 Mr. McEwen has also been selected by his peers for inclusion in the publication, Best Lawyers in Canada, since its commencement in 2006 for Maritime Law, and in 2012 was Best Lawyers’ 2012 Vancouver Maritime Law Lawyer of the Year.
-He has also been recognized by The Canadian Legal Lexpert Directory in 2015 and 2016 as a leading Canadian lawyer in maritime law.
+He has also been recognized by The Canadian Legal Lexpert Directory in 2015-2017 as a leading Canadian lawyer in maritime law.
 Martindale-Hubbell rates him as AV (the highest rating).

 - North King Lodge Ltd. v.
 Gowlland Towing Ltd., 2005 BCCA 557.
 Recent Court of Appeal decision that restates the limited duty of care that an owner or occupier of maritime property owes to a trespassing vessel;